 - If you have been married before, please attach documentation that the marriage has been dissolved by divorce, death, or annulment: photo or copy of divorce decree, photo or copy of death certificate, photo or copy or annulment of marriage.

 All documents must be translated into English, German, or Danish.

-Send your documents to us by email firstname.lastname@example.org.
+Please send your documents to us by e-mail at email@example.com.

-When we have received your documents, reviewed and approved them by the the Agency of Family Law, we will send you an e-mail and inform you if your priority wedding date is available.
-Otherwise, we will find a free date to suit your wishes.
+When we have received your documents, reviewed and approved by the Agency of Family Law, we will send you an e-mail and inform you if your priority wedding date is available.
+Otherwise, we will find a free appointment to suit your wishes.

 After the ceremony